 optsfrom: SEA_CREATURES [if [id]> 20]

 While the previous example references the system option data placeholder '[id]', this example uses arbitrary option data stored in the MORE_FOODS list.
-Any option with a '1' in the custom option data decorator field TYPE will be displayed at Q4.
+Any option with a '1' in the option data label TYPE will be displayed at Q4.

 setlist: MORE_FOODS